MIT-Scioly/MIT-Scioly.github.io/_blog_drafts/2025-08-18-publicity-committee.md

 ## Social Media

-Our biggest audience comes from our Instagram account [@mit_scioly](https://www.instagram.com/mit_scioly/?hl=en), which I believe is the second-largest SciOly related Instagram account (@harvard_scioly we are coming for you).
-Again, MIT SciOly is really fortunate to be a pretty well-known tournament already; ES and competitor recruitment are two things we usually don’t have to worry about too much.
+Our biggest audience comes from our Instagram account [@mit_scioly](https://www.instagram.com/mit_scioly/?hl=en), which I believe is the second-largest SciOly related Instagram account (HUSO we are coming for you).
+Again, MIT SciOly is really fortunate to be a well-known tournament already; ES and competitor recruitment are two things we usually don’t have to worry about too much.
 So, that lets us spend a lot more time on fun initiatives – this year, the account has been the most active it’s ever been and we've taken on a new initiative nearly every month of the year.

 ## Timeline